 If you work more than forty hours per week without being paid extra wages for the overtime hours you work, you should consult with a NY employment attorney familiar with New York State and federal overtime laws to discuss your legal rights and options.
-If you are paid in part through tips but the amount your employer pays you is less than the minimum wage, your employer may be violating your legal rights and owe you money.
 The experienced New York minimum wage and overtime lawyers of Lichten & Bright, P.C. can help you understand this sometimes complex area of the law and help you recover any money you are owed.

 Don’t allow yourself to be exploited.
 Our overtime lawyers have collected millions of dollars on behalf of underpaid employees.
 Contact us today to discuss your potential overtime or minimum wage claim with one of our experienced NYC employment lawyers.

 Most employees are required to be paid overtime pay if they work more than forty hours in a week.
 The overtime laws, however, exempt certain types of workers, such as executives and administrators, from their protection.
 It is very common for employers to try to evade their obligation to pay employees overtime wages by improperly classifying large groups of employees as exempt administrative employees, or dishonestly or mistakenly treating them as though they fall under another statutory exemption.
 White collar and professional employees working as financial analysts, IT support professionals and troubleshooters, content developers, writers and editors working in digital media, traditional publishing, marketing and advertising, public relations professionals, and bank and consulting firm employees are often mistakenly told they are exempt from overtime pay requirements and underpaid for the long hours they work in violation of state and federal law.